YuriiKosiy/YuriiKosiy/README.md

 ### 🔧 Programming & Scripting
 - **Golang**: Development of automation scripts and microservices.
 - **Python**: Scripting and automation to streamline processes.
-- **PHP**: Full-stack web development, particularly for backend solutions.
+- **PHP**: Full-stack web development, particularly for front-end solutions.
 - **Bash**: Expertise in shell scripting for automation and system management tasks.

 ### ⚡ Observability & Monitoring